 Camera Body: Canon 5D Mark II

-Note: If you’re new to photography and would like to purchase an entry level DSLR, I would highly recommend Canon Rebel T1i (Canon 500D in Europe) or Canon Rebel T2i (Canon 550 D in Europe), which will get the job done for a fraction of Canon 5D Mark II’s price.
-Always buy “body only”.
-Most of the lenses included in kits are (in my opinion) useless.
+If you’re new to photography and would like to purchase an entry level DSLR, I would recommend Canon EOS Rebel T7i (Canon EOS 800D) or Canon EOS Rebel T6i (Canon EOS 750D), which will get the job done for a fraction of the Canon 5D Mark IV’s price.
+Always buy “body only”; most of the lenses included in kits are (in my opinion) useless.

-The tripod helps you get better pictures (especially when the light is low) and this remote switch helps even further, tripping the shutter without moving the camera.
-And if you’re into long-exposure photography (for a shot like this), then you absolutely have to get it.
+Remote Switch: The tripod helps you get better pictures (especially when the light is low) and the Canon RS80N3 remote switch helps even further, tripping the shutter without moving the camera.
+And if you’re into long-exposure photography, then you absolutely have to get it.

-For me, Crumpler 7 Million Dollar Home Photo Bag is the perfect size.
-It fits my camera body with any of the lenses attached plus 2 more lenses, a flash if needed, batteries, filters, memory cards – basically anything except the tripod and laptop.
+Camera Bag: For me, Crumpler Men’s The 7 Million Dollar Home Pro Camera Bag is the perfect size.
+It fits my camera body with any of the lenses attached plus 2 more lenses, a flash if you need it, batteries, filters, memory cards.
+It also includes removable straps for carrying a tripod.
 If you’re traveling and would like to fit your laptop in the same bag as well, I would recommend Crumpler Brazillion Dollar Home.